 HSBC Home Loans FAQs

-How to check HSBC home loan application status?
+How can I check my HSBC home loan application status?

 How long does it take for HSBC to release mortgage funds?